pmuens/awesome-serverless/README.md

 - [Canary deployments on AWS Lambda](https://serverless.com/blog/manage-canary-deployments-lambda-functions-serverless-framework/) - How to manage canary deployments on Lambda via the Serverless Framework.
 - [Building a serverless big data platform](https://read.acloud.guru/how-we-built-a-big-data-analytics-platform-on-aws-for-100-large-users-for-under-2-a-month-b37425b6cc4) - How to build a big data platform on AWS for 100 users for under $2 a month.
 - [The future of Kubernetes is serverless](https://thenewstack.io/the-future-of-kubernetes-is-serverless/) - How serverless technology influences the Kubernetes project.
+- [What are Serverless Components?](https://serverless.com/blog/what-are-serverless-components-how-use/) - Announcement blog post of the Serverless Components project.

 ## Screencasts